 These cookies also taste great with a nice cream cheese frosting.

 Store pumpkin sugar cookies at room temperature in an airtight container.
-Like most cookies, they are best within 1-2 days of baking, but will be good for up to 7.
+They are at their freshest for the first 2 days, but they will keep for up to 1 week.

-After 2 days, try microwaving them for 10 seconds to reheat the butter and make them soft again.
+After 2 days, try microwaving them for 10 seconds.
+This will reheat the butter and make them soft again.

 More recipes that use pumpkin: